Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ### 2.4 Sneak Paths

-In total there are 21 sneak paths.
-But only two were selected to be tested:
+In total there are 21 sneak paths, but only two were selected to be tested:

 1. (Project Playing, Time Today Double Left Click)
 2. (Time Today Edition, Time Today Double Left Click)

-In the first sneak path, it mustn't be possible to edit the `Time Today` field while the project is playing.
+In the first sneak path, it must not be possible to edit the `Time Today` field while the project is playing.
 It is expected that the program remains in the same state.
-In the second case, if the user triggers the `Time Today Double Left Click` the state also must remain the same.
+In the second case, if the user triggers the `Time Today Double Left Click`, the state must also remain the same.

+The tests developed for this "sneak paths" are explained in detail in sections 2.5.4 and 2.5.5.

 ### 2.5 Tests developed in QF-Test tool

-To tests the "Edit Time Today" requirement, we used the `Time-Today-Edition` test-set that can be found in the QF-Test test-suite, available in the qf-test directory.
+To test the "Edit Time Today" requirement, we used the `Time-Today-Edition` test-set that can be found in the QF-Test test-suite, available in the qf-test directory.

 **Requirements**: This test set assumes you have no previous configuration saved (no projects stored in memory).
 Please delete the `conf` folder before testing.

-**Outcome**: There is a total of 7 tests couting with the sneak paths.
-All of them passes with success.
+**Outcome**: There is a total of 7 tests counting with the sneak paths.
+All of them pass with success.

 #### 2.5.1.
 Play/Stop